JFK/kagura-ai/docs/en/agents/configuration.md

 ## state_model.yml

 The `state_model.yml` file defines the input, output, and intermediate state fields for the agent.
-This file is optional for Atomic Agent and Function Agent and not used by Orchestrator Agent agents.
+This file is optional for Atomic Agent and Tool Agent and not used by Orchestrator Agent agents.

 ### Example: Atomic Agent State Model